John Oswald (revolutionary): The Cry of Nature

-Oswald's encounter with Hindu vegetarian practices during his time in India had a lasting influence on his ethical outlook, and contributed to the ideas he later articulated in his 1791 work, The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals.
-The book is considered a significant early contribution to the development of vegetarian thought in the Western tradition.
+Oswald's encounter with Hindu vegetarianism during his time in India influenced his 1791 work, The Cry of Nature; or, an Appeal to Mercy and Justice on Behalf of the Persecuted Animals.
+A historical overview by Indira Nathan, Frances Robinson, Lynne Burgess, and Allan Hackett describes the book as a contribution to the development of vegetarian thought in the Western tradition.

-In the book, Oswald argued, similarly to his contemporary Jean-Jacques Rousseau, that modern society was at odds with innate human nature.
-He maintained that humans possess a natural disposition toward mercy and compassion, particularly toward animals.
-Oswald suggested that if individuals were required to directly witness or carry out the killing of animals, vegetarianism would be more widely adopted.
-However, the division of labour, he argued, allowed people to consume meat while remaining detached from its ethical consequences.
-He also claimed that societal conditioning had numbed people to their natural empathetic responses.
-Although Oswald promoted compassion and practised vegetarianism, he did not espouse pacifism.
+In the book, Oswald argued that modern society was at odds with innate human nature, in a way comparable to arguments made by Jean-Jacques Rousseau.
+He maintained that humans possess a natural disposition toward mercy and compassion, especially toward animals.
+Oswald suggested that vegetarianism would be more widely adopted if people were required to witness or carry out the killing of animals themselves.
+He argued that the division of labour allowed people to consume meat while remaining detached from its ethical consequences, and that social conditioning weakened natural sympathetic responses.
+Although Oswald promoted compassion and practised vegetarianism, Peter Marshall notes that he did not advocate pacifism.

-Oswald in France
+France (1790–1793)

 Revolutionary activity in Paris

-By May 1790, Oswald had settled in Paris and became actively engaged in revolutionary politics.
-He attended sessions of the National Assembly and presented a patriotic ode in September of that year.
-During this period, he came into contact with a range of prominent revolutionary figures, including Thomas Cooper, Wolfe Tone, Camille Desmoulins, Georges Danton, and Théroigne de Méricourt.
+By May 1790, Oswald had settled in Paris and became involved in revolutionary politics.
+He attended sessions of the National Assembly and presented a patriotic ode in September that year.
+During this period, he came into contact with revolutionary figures including Thomas Cooper, Wolfe Tone, Camille Desmoulins, Georges Danton, and Théroigne de Méricourt.

-Contemporary descriptions of Oswald note that he was of average or middle height but had a commanding or noble presence.
+Contemporary descriptions of Oswald state that he was of average or middle height but had a commanding or noble presence.
 In Paris, he was said to affect a Roman style of dress, with an open collar and hair styled à la Brutus.
-One account described him as having a "heroic and grave face, sober manners and [being] a bit stiff."
+One account described him as having a "heroic and grave face, sober manners and [being] a bit stiff".

 Journalism and political involvement

-Between 1791 and 1793, he co-edited the journal Chronique du Mois with Nicolas Bonneville, contributing to the Cercle Social, a reformist intellectual circle that included Brissot and Condorcet.
-He also worked briefly on the English-language newspaper Universal Patriot, which aimed to report on political developments in both Britain and France.
+Between 1791 and 1793, Oswald co-edited the journal Chronique du Mois with Nicolas Bonneville, contributing to the Cercle Social, a reformist intellectual circle that included Brissot and Condorcet.
+He also worked briefly on the English-language newspaper Universal Patriot, which reported on political developments in Britain and France.

-In 1792, Oswald published an expanded French edition of his 1784 pamphlet, Review of the Constitution of Great Britain.
-The work set out radical political views in keeping with revolutionary debates in France at the time.
-Its reception facilitated his admission to the Jacobin Club, where he became a prominent figure among the English-speaking supporters of the French Revolution.
+In 1792, Oswald published an expanded French edition of his 1784 pamphlet Review of the Constitution of Great Britain.
+Its reception helped secure his admission to the Jacobin Club, where he became a prominent English-speaking supporter of the French Revolution.

 Later that year, Oswald became secretary of the British Club in Paris, a group of British expatriates supporting the French Revolution.
-He addressed the Jacobin Club on multiple occasions, published La tactique du peuple, and produced a subsidised English translation of Collot d'Herbois's Almanach des père Gérard.
+He addressed the Jacobin Club on several occasions, published La tactique du peuple, and produced a subsidised English translation of Collot d'Herbois's Almanach des père Gérard.